Last updated Sep 13, 2023

 Test your changes visually

 Use your regular procedures for testing visual changes.
-We assume that you’re using an EAP version of Bitbucket: it comes with a UI toggle to switch between themes.
+We assume that you’re using a version of our products with support for theming, which provide a UI toggle to switch between themes.

 Switch between themes in Bitbucket Data Center